• Skip to primary navigation

 • Hot sauce to taste

-This is also great served with a side of Cilantro Lime Brown Rice.
+Pairing: These are great served with a side of Cilantro Lime Brown Rice!

 Plate with vegan green enchilada topped with salsa verde

-For more inspiration, browse all white bean recipes or enchilada recipes.
+For more inspiration, also browse all white bean recipes or enchilada recipes.

 Pan of vegan green enchiladas topped with avocado and cilantro